Mililani/Student-admin-Registration-Login/README.md

 ## Running
 ```
-If using visaul studio code run the code as java (Run Java)
+If using visual studio code run the code as java (Run Java)
 Code must be ran in the main function
 ```